Legalica Security Infrastructure & Compliance

 |---|---|---|

-| Application software bugs | Legalica | Remediation of code; liability capped at fees paid in past 12 months. |
+| Application software bugs | Legalica | Remediation of code; liability subject to the cap in Section 12.4 of the Terms of Service. |

 | Google Cloud downtime | Google Cloud Platform | Subject to Google Cloud SLAs.
 Legalica is not liable for infrastructure downtime. |

-| AI output hallucinations / errors | User / Professional Attorney | ❌ Excluded.
-Mandatory attorney review required.
-Legalica is not liable. |
+| AI output hallucinations / errors | User / Professional Attorney | Mandatory attorney review required.
+Legalica is not liable, subject to mandatory law. |

-| Registry data inaccuracies | Registry Provider (GLEIF/OpenCorp) | ❌ Excluded.
-Legalica is not liable for public registry inaccuracies. |
+| Registry data inaccuracies | Registry Provider (GLEIF/OpenCorporates) | Legalica is not liable for public registry inaccuracies. |

 | Account credential leakage | User (unless Firebase infrastructure breach) | User responsible for securing password and enforcing MFA. |